 Auto-Complete in the IDE for Projects type Questions

-In the IDE, press CTRL + SPACE to trigger the auto-complete pop-up menu, and press TAB to add the top suggestion.
+Press CTRL + SPACE to trigger the auto-complete pop-up menu in the IDE, and press TAB to add the top suggestion.